andriepu/dotfiles/readme/zsh.md

   projects folder (usually at `~/.config/tmuxinator/` on macOS) into `$DOTFILES_DIR/specific/tmuxinator_projects/`.
 So, when you create a new tmuxinator project, it will be created inside dotfiles directory.
 This way, it will be easier for you to backup your tmuxinator projects.

 #### `functions.zsh`
-This file means to contain functions used by others.

 - **`terminate_port`**